StephenDoyle10/lyrics/README.md

+***Changes from branch 07a to 08a

+In the last branch we used GraphQL to retireve locally stored data, which we then displayed on the webpage (the R(ead) of the CRUD acronym).
+Now we want to use GraphQL to be able to add to the data (the C(reate) of the CRUD acronym).

+We must add a mutation type called greetingAdd to the schema.graphql file.
+Also, in this file we define what input we are expecting from the user in 'input GreetingInputs{}'.

+We must add a function in the api server.js file called greetingAdd(), that takes as an argument an object, which contains the values of 'message' and 'name' input by the user.
+A unique id is automatically generated and added to the object.
+Then the object is pushed to the existing data: our array of greeting messages.

+Then we have to completely overhaul our createGreeting function in our GreetingsParent.jsx file, so that it uses GraphQL to add a new message to the data.

 ***Changes from branch 06a to 07a

 So far, all our code has been stored in a folder called 'ui'.
 Ultimately our project's code will actually be divided into two main folders: 'ui' and 'api'.
 We will be introducing the 'api' folder in this step, as well as GraphQL, which we will be using to make our API calls to MongoDB.